 Immigrant Forage Kochia, see also Snowstorm Forage Kochia

 Immigrant Forage Kochia is a Great Basin Seed specialty.
-The first selections and studies were performed at the Great Basin Experimentation Station by A. Parry Plummer and Richard Stevens, Great Basin Seed family member and plant botanist for the Utah Fish & Game.
-Those selections were later planted at various locations in Utah and Nevada where we now harvest them in a wild land setting every fall.
+The first selections were studied at the Great Basin Experimentation Station by A. Parry Plummer and Richard Stevens, Great Basin Seed family member and plant botanist for the Utah Fish & Game.
+The selections were later planted at locations in Utah and Nevada where we harvest them in a wild land setting every fall.
 Great Basin Seed is one of the largest purveyors of Immigrant Forage Kochia in the United States.

-One major challenge for beef producers in the Western United States is the high cost of winter feed and quality forage.
+The high cost of winter feed and quality forage is a major challenge for beef producers in the Western United States.
 During winter, dormant grasses are high in energy (fiber) but low in protein.
 Forage Kochia provides a solution to this winter feed conundrum.
 It is high in protein and has good digestibility.
-Forage Kochia is considered a wintergreen, blossoms late summer and sets seed in November.
-It remains green throughout the winter months and starts new leaves in late December.
-It is unrivaled for winter range feed value.
-It produces well in arid conditions.
+Forage Kochia is a wintergreen.
+It blossoms late summer and sets seed in November.
+Remains green throughout the winter months and starts new leaves in late December.
+It is unrivaled for winter range feed value and produces well in arid conditions.

 Forage kochia (Bassia prostrata AKA Kochia prostrata) is different from the weedy Annual Kochia (Kochia scoparia) that many despise.
 They are NOT the same and should not be confused.
 Snowstorm Forage Kochia (Bassia prostrata grisea) is a new release that boasts tall stems that rise above snowpack that would otherwise bury the Immigrant variety.